• Skip to main content

 What is the Average Cost of Kitchen Countertops?

-The average cost of kitchen counters can be anywhere from $1800 to $4300.
-However, this includes more high-cost materials like granite or marble countertops.
+The average cost of kitchen counters ranges from $1800 to $4300.
+This includes more expensive materials like granite or marble countertops.

-The cost can be as low as $400 if you use the right materials, so the key is to find something that fits in with the look of your kitchen and is also on the budget-friendly side of prices.
+If you use the right materials, the cost can be as low as $400.
+The key is to find something that complements the look of your kitchen and is also budget-friendly.

 White kitchen countertop with kitchen units in the background